pallets/flask/docs/quickstart.rst

-If you want to know how the file was named on the client before it was uploaded to your application, you can access the :attr:`~werkzeug.FileStorage.filename` attribute.
+If you want to know how the file was named on the client before it was uploaded to your application, you can access the :attr:`~werkzeug.datastructures.FileStorage.filename` attribute.
 However please keep in mind that this value can be forged so never ever trust that value.
-If you want to use the filename of the client to store the file on the server, pass it through the :func:`~werkzeug.secure_filename` function that Werkzeug provides for you::
+If you want to use the filename of the client to store the file on the server, pass it through the :func:`~werkzeug.utils.secure_filename` function that Werkzeug provides for you::

     from flask import request